picodora/picodora.github.io/_pages/about.md

 ## Research Interests
 - Security and Safety of LLMs
-- Human-Centered AI System Security
+- Human-Centered AI System Analysis

 ## Award
 - Best Machine Learning and Security Paper in Cybersecurity Award 2025

 ## News
+2026.07 Our paper titled "Behavior Carries Over: An AI Sandbagging Detection Method Inspired by Honest Inertia" got accepted in [EMNLP findings 2026](https://2026.emnlp.org/)!

 2026.07 I will join the PC of [AISec 2026](https://aisec.cc/).

 2026.04 I am serving as a reviewer for the [NeurIPS 2026](https://neurips.cc/).